iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Basic Convexity/Differential Characterization of Smooth Convexity.md

 \end{aligned}
 $$

 Which is saying that the discrete change in the gradient between 2 points is point approximately to the same direction as the vector connecting these 2 points.
-This is refer to as the **monotoniticity** of the gradient of the function, the change in the gradient is mono.
+This is refer to as the **monotonicity** of the gradient of the function, the change in the gradient is mono.
 $\blacksquare$

 **Proof (3) --> (1) [Super Big Brain]**: